Constitution & Rules

 • Any other business.

-Only club members may vote at general meetings.
+Only club members may vote at committee and general meetings.

 - Extraordinary General Meeting: An Extraordinary General Meeting of members shall be convened by the Secretary when requested by an application in writing supported by the signatures of at least 10% of the membership.
 An Extraordinary General Meeting may also be called by the club committee, or with the agreement of the majority of members at the AGM.